Who Is Kristen Stewart?

 'Still Alice,' 'Café Society,' 'Charlie's Angels'

 In 2014 Stewart appeared in three films: Camp X-Ray, Clouds of Sils Maria, and Still Alice.
 The following year she starred in the indie film Anesthesia and in American Ultra, opposite her former Adventureland costar Jesse Eisenberg.
 Stewart also starred in Woody Allen's Café Society (2016) and the critically acclaimed Lizzie (2018), a biographical thriller of accused ax murderer Lizzie Borden, before returning to mainstream fare with the 2019 reboot of Charlie's Angels.

 After Stewart's famous coupling and split with Twilight co-star Rob Pattinson, she dated a string of women.
-Identifying as bisexual, she is currently dating model Stella Maxwell.
+Identifying as bisexual, she dated model Stella Maxwell and is currently dating screenwriter Dylan Meyer.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!